jpillora/node-logbook/README.md

 ### Default Configuration

-By default `logbook` has no effect, it will simply pass all output back the associated pipe (stdout or stderr).
+With this default configuration, `logbook` will have no effect, it will simply pass all output back the associated pipe (stdout or stderr).

 ``` javascript
 {